 - Do not start the next step until I confirm

 You can interrupt mid-task instead of finding misalignment at the end.
+Press Esc to interrupt the moment a summary looks wrong; the partial work stays so you can redirect from there.

 Step 4: When divergence happens, diagnose at the plan, not the diff

-If output doesn’t match intent, don’t just fix the code — figure out where the misread happened:
+If the output doesn’t match intent, don’t just fix the code — figure out where the misread happened:

 Your output is correct code for X. I asked for Y.